AmnisIO/furo/README.md

-# furo
+# rivulet
-The stream library for C on which AmnisIO runs
+A small stream library for C